 7. Sustain till it Self Sustains

 Virality and the network effect takes a while.
-The objective is to engage the community actively for a few weeks and more, till the community becomes self sustaining.
+The objective is to engage the community activities for a few weeks and more, till the community becomes self-sustaining.
 Many MindTickle customers have used the Mindtickle platform for managing the communication and engagement with new hires for the entire first year.
 This involvement is key.

 The leverage of informal learning into mainstream learning and development is still evolving.
 While there is recognition of its critical importance; frameworks and structures around informal learning are still being discussed, debated and tested.
 Questions abound.
 Should it focus on the process or the outcomes?
 How to keep it informal in a formal manner?

 Therefore, as the concept of informal learning evolves, for organizations, the key thing is to not look at informal learning as a quick fix – buy a solution or a social learning platform or hire a community manager or create brown bag events – it is about creating a culture of learning and sharing.
 And new hire orientation is a great place to make a start – begin from the beginning.